rspamd/rspamd/doc/tutorials/migrate_sa.md

 * Dynamic lists - DNS or reputation lists that are used to filter known bad content, such as abused IP addresses or URL domains
 * Statistical filters - which learn to distinguish spam and ham messages

-`dspam`, `spamoracle` and others usually implement the third approach, only providing statistical filtering.
+`DSPAM`, `SpamOracle` and others usually implement the third approach, only providing statistical filtering.
 This method is quite powerful but it can cause false-positives and is not very suitable for multi-user environments.
 Rspamd and SA, in contrast, are designed for systems with many users.
 Rspamd, in particular, was written for a very large system with more than 40 million users and about 10 million emails per hour.

 ## Before you start